 Most big cities in the world are using the bike-share system nowadays.
 And they all work in a very similar way.
-Lots of bicycle stations are built around the city and people can rent a bike to use for a certain time frame and return it at a different station.
+A big company usually sponsors this kind of service and adds many bicycle stations around the city.
+Anyone can use their phone to rent a bike and use it during a certain time frame.
+You may also return it to any other station.
 Shanghai, London, New York City, Barcelona, and hundreds of other big cities have been using this system for years now.

 How does Bike Rio work?

 Basically, the system works like this: you can take a bike in one station, use it for a certain period, and return it to a different station.
 Then, you must wait at least 15 minutes until you take another bike without any additional charges.
 These are the basic conditions that apply to every plan.

 If you are in Rio de Janeiro and plan to rent a bike to explore the city, this is a good option for you.

 There are five plans you can choose from:

 - Single trip: costs R$3.00 (15-minute trip each)

 - 48-hour plan: costs R$20.00 (2-hour trip each, unlimited trips)